Frequentist probability: History

-Bernoulli (Note: The Swiss mathematician Jacob Bernoulli of the famous Bernoulli family lived in a multi-lingual country and himself had regular correspondance and contacts with speakers of German and French, and published in Latin – all of which he spoke fluently.
+Bernoulli (Note: The Swiss mathematician Jacob Bernoulli of the famous Bernoulli family lived in a multi-lingual country and himself had regular correspondence and contacts with speakers of German and French, and published in Latin – all of which he spoke fluently.
 He comfortably and frequently used the three names "Jacob", "James", and "Jacques", depending on the language he was speaking or writing.)

 understood the concept of frequentist probability and published a critical proof (the weak law of large numbers) posthumously (Bernoulli, 1713).

 He is also credited with some appreciation for subjective probability (prior to and without Bayes' theorem).
 (Note: Bernoulli provided a classical example of drawing many black and white pebbles from an urn (with replacement).
 The sample ratio allowed Bernoulli to infer the ratio in the urn, with tighter bounds as the number of samples increased.